Last Updated: February 16, 2025

 GRE Structure

-The GRE General Test testing time is 1 hour and 58 minutes.
+GRE General Test is divided into 3 sections, and the total testing time is 1 hour and 58 minutes with no optional breaks.
+The test consists of 54 questions and 1 task.
 The directions at the beginning of each section specify the total number of questions and the time allowed for the section.
 The number of questions in each section and the time allocated to answer them are mentioned below.
-Remember, no optional breaks are available.

 Section | Number of Questions | Time Allotted |